eashanadhikarla/eashanadhikarla.github.io/_pages/reference.md

 Docker
 ======
-Basic commands when you have the 'Dockerfile' in the repository.
+Basic commands when you have the 'Dockerfile' in the repository.<b/>
-<b>Build Docker</b>
+Build Docker
 ~~~
 docker build -t <container-name> .
 ~~~